Krishh-mee/Beginner-python-projects/README.md

 # Beginner-python-projects
-This is the collection of mini projects that I made while learning python.
+A collection of 10 small projects I built while learning Python.
+Each project has its own folder and README.

+1. Dice roller- Simulator